Varuzhan-Margaryan/yolo-gui-docs/README.md

 Training class names separated with comas (,).

-NOTE: the order of classes must be must match data
+NOTE: the order of classes must match data

 ***5. Train Size:***

-The app will randomly split datta to train and test datasets.
+The app will randomly split the data to train and test datasets.

 This parameter specifies what is the proportions of train and test sets.